 Thrive Pastor/Adult Ministries Coordinator

 Jamie Jordan is the pastor of the Thrive Sunday-evening service at Richmond First United Methodist Church as well as the adult-ministries coordinator.
-Jamie joined the staff in 2007 as the youth pastor after volunteering with the youth ministry since he got real with God in 2000.
+Jamie joined the staff in 2007 as the youth pastor after volunteering for a number of years with the youth ministry.
 He moved into his current role in June 2016.
-He is a graduate of Asbury Theological Seminary, and he is married with two children.
-He bleeds UK Wildcat blue but is quick to extend grace to those who favor Cardinal red or Volunteer orange.
+He is a graduate of Asbury Theological Seminary, and is married with three children.
+He bleeds UK Wildcat blue but is quick to extend prevenient grace to those who favor Cardinal red or Volunteer orange.

 Director of Youth Ministries

 Jonathan Kleppinger has been serving as director of the church's Emerge youth ministry since June 2016.
 Jonathan has attended Richmond FUMC since December 1994 and served in various leadership capacities in the youth group and the church during his seven years as a youth in the ministry and his nine years as an adult volunteer in the ministry.
 He graduated from Eastern Kentucky University in 2010 with a bachelor's degree in psychology and a minor in religion as a member of the Honor's Program.
-He is currently pursuing a master-of-divinity degree from Asbury Theological Seminary.
-He lives in Berea with his wife, Courtney, and his two children, Mallie and Nathanael.
+He has studied at Asbury Theological Seminary.
+He lives in Richmond with his wife, Courtney, and his four children, Mallie, Nathanael, Paul and Joel.

 Children's Ministry Coordinator